Jhang District: History

 Ranjit Singh, founder of the Sikh Empire, captured Chiniot from the Bhangis in 1803 and intended to attack Jhang, but the reigning Sial leader Ahmad Khan agreed to become his tributary before he did so.
 He paid an annual tribute of 70,000 rupees and one mare for a couple of years before Ranjit Singh invaded again.
 Ahmad Khan offered to pay him nazarana, but Ranjit Singh refused and went on to capture Jhang.
 Ahmad Khan fled to Multan, where he found refuge with the Nawab, Muzaffar Khan.
 Meanwhile, Ranjit Singh parcelled out the tax farming rights for the conquered Sial territory among his followers: the Vichanh area was given jointly to Dyal Singh and Fateh Singh Lamah, while the rest went to Fateh Singh Kalianwala.

 Ahmad Khan and Fateh Singh Kalianwala reached an agreement in 1808; Ahmad Khan was reinstated as ruler of his former lands (at least the part that Fateh Singh held) in return for an annual payment of Rs.
 70,000.
 Ahmad Khan then drove out the Sikh governors of the Vichanh.
 However, this arrangement did not last for long: after accompanying Ranjit Singh on an unsuccessful expedition against Multan in 1810, Ahmad Khan was imprisoned and taken to Lahore because Ranjit Singh suspected him of favouring the Nawab of Multan.
 Lala Sujan Rai was then appointed governor of Jhang.
 Ahmad Khan was later released and given a jagir of Rs.
 1,200 at Mirowal near Amritsar; he later died in 1820.

 The British annexed the Punjab in 1849 at the end of the Second Anglo-Sikh War, and at that point Jhang was constituted as one of the districts of Punjab.
+Jhang district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
 It was divided into the following tehsils and talukas:

 In 1854, the Faruka taluka in the Chaj Doab was transferred out of Jhang District and into Shahpur District, and at about the same time a long strip of land on the right bank of the Ravi River was transferred out of Jhang District and into Multan District.
 In 1861, the ilakas of Garh Maharaja and Ahmadpur were transferred from Muzaffargarh District into Jhang District, and the ilaka of Kalowal was transferred from Shahpur District into Jhang District.
 At around the same time, Jhang District was redivided into three tehsils: Jhang, Chiniot, and Shorkot.
 Then in 1880, five villages were transferred out of Shorkot Tehsil in Jhang District and placed in the Sarai Siddhu of Multan District, so as to give Multan District control of the entire Ravi sailab.

 Demographics

-At the time of the 2017 census the district had a population of 2,742,633, of which 1,394,928 were males and 1,347,444 females.
-Rural population is 2,144,201 while the urban population is 598,432.
-The literacy rate was 55.64%.